 “If you get the bigger one, then at least you have the extra space, just in case.”

-Lesson: Ever the phrase “Keeping up with the Joneses”?
+Lesson: Ever hear the phrase “Keeping up with the Joneses”?
 External words or forces are always there to convince you there’s something bigger and better you need.
 Take care to make your own decision and not the decision of someone else.

 I just want this to be done